-These fun poetry activities will make it easy to celebrate April’s National Poetry Month at home during the COVID-19/Coronavirus outbreak.
+These fun poetry activities will make it easy to celebrate April’s National Poetry Month at home or in the classroom.
 All month, students and teachers across the country (along with libraries, publishers, and poets) celebrate the art of poetry.
-With the FREE printable poetry resources in this article, teachers will be all set to help students celebrate remotely from home.
+With the FREE printable poetry resources in this article, teachers will be all set to help students celebrate!

-Printable Poetry Month Activities for Learning at Home
+7 Free Printable April National Poetry Month Activities

-Have students use these fun poetry activities and resources to celebrate National Poetry Month at home!
+Have students use these fun poetry activities and resources to celebrate National Poetry Month in the classroom or at home!

-The April Poetry Month Kit contains three worksheets!
+Our free kit contains three April poetry month worksheets!
 The first worksheet outlines ten ways students can explore poetry.
-From apps to tweeting poems, this list gives you a variety of ideas for making Poetry Month exciting for your students.
+From apps to tweeting poems, this list gives you a variety of ideas for making National Poetry Month exciting for your students.

 The other two poetry resources in the kit are specifically for Poem in Your Pocket Day (April 27).
 This calendar holiday is when people throughout the United States select a poem, carry it with them (in their pocket), and share it with others throughout the day.
 Have your students participate by writing their favorite poems down on the Poem in Your Pocket Day Scroll Template.
 Or you could have students create a Poem in Your Pocket Day Booklet using the last worksheet included in the kit.

 On April 27th, students across the nation won't be walking around campus with their favorite poems tucked in their pockets, but that doesn't mean they can't do it at home.

 Instead of having students choose a poem from a published poet, have students create their own vocabulary poems to share!
 That way, when students recite their poems, they are not only celebrating poetry, they are also celebrating (and reinforcing) vocabulary.